Skip to main content

 Accessibility in Joomla

 Websites have become an important resource in our lives in recent years.
 It is therefore important that your Joomla site is accessible to everyone, including people with disabilities or impairments.
-Currently in many countries the accessibility of a website is also increasingly a legal obligation, at least in the Netherlands this applies to all government websites.
+Currently, in many countries, website accessibility is also increasingly a legal requirement; in the Netherlands at least, this applies to all government websites.

-In Joomla 4 and 5, the backend template Atum is made according to the guidelines of the digital accessibility WCAG 2.1 AA
+In Joomla 4, 5 and 6, the backend template Atum has been created according to digital accessibility guidelines WCAG 2.1 AA.

-Thus, all elements in the template are accessible via keyboard, it works excellently with screen readers and accessibility settings can be set per user.
+Thus, all elements in the template can be accessed via the keyboard, it works excellently with screen readers and accessibility settings can be set per user.

 Accessibility settings in user management